Hen Party Planning Checklist for Brighton | 2026 Guide

 Finalize the hen party playlist.

-Include some upbeat tracks for dancing at clubs on West Street or at beachfront venues like Patterns.
+Add upbeat picks for West Street clubs or beachfront venues like Patterns.

 Book a dedicated space for pre-drinks if not at accommodation.

-A specific bar area can be a good meeting point before a night out.
+A reserved bar area gives you a clear meeting point before the night kicks off.

-Consider bars with private areas or large tables on Duke Street or around The Quadrant for a sophisticated start to the evening.
+Look for private areas or big tables on Duke Street or around The Quadrant.

 Secure a table or area at a nightclub for Saturday night.

-Popular Brighton clubs like Pryzm, Coalition, or Patterns can get busy; inquire about VIP or group entry deals beforehand.
+Ask Pryzm, Coalition, or Patterns about VIP or group entry deals before you arrive.

 Confirm spa treatments or pampering sessions if part of the plan.